 In fact, the ability to promote greater diversity and competition in elections through political giving was just seen in recent prosecutors’ races in Virginia’s Arlington and Fairfax counties.
 Both contests showcase how unlimited contributions can promote emerging viewpoints and improve competition in elections.
 Thanks in part to large donations from Justice & Public Safety PAC, a group which seeks to assist “reform-minded prosecutors,” challengers Parisa Dehghani-Tafti in Arlington County and Steve Descano in Fairfax, were able to challenge – and ultimately unseat – their county’s incumbent Commonwealth’s Attorney.

 The defeat of Fairfax County’s “35-year courtroom veteran” led to the scrutiny of Justice & Public Safety PAC and its “megadonor” George Soros.
 Some also called for new restrictions on the ability to financially support candidates in the state.
-But a fair election is one where both everyone can enter, and candidates and supporters are free to promote their views to voters.
+But a fair election is one everyone can enter, where candidates and supporters are free to promote their views to voters.
 Thanks to Descano’s ability to fundraise freely, he was able to spread his progressive message and reach as many voters as possible.

 Regardless, a candidate’s spending will only go as far as their message takes them.
 In a Letter to the Editor to The Washington Post, a Descano supporter spoke out against the idea that campaign ads swung the vote against the incumbent, Mr. Morrogh: